How to use a slat wall calculator before buying materials

 2. Choose your slat width

-Most slats fall somewhere between 20 and 40 mm in width.
+Most slats fall somewhere between 20 and 50 mm in width, and 48 mm is a common choice.
 The wider the slats, the fewer you need, but the expression also becomes heavier.

 3. Enter the spacing you want between the slats

-Typical spacing is 10 to 30 mm.
+Typical spacing is 10 to 30 mm, often around 18 mm.
 This affects both the openness of the design and how many slats you need.
+Read more about typical spacing between slats.

 4. Review the result